 Call for Proposals

-The 26th Annual Ann Ferren Conference on Teaching, Research, and Learning will be held on Friday, January 9, 2015.
+The 27th Annual Ann Ferren Conference on Teaching, Research, and Learning will be held on Friday, January 8, 2016.
 The Center for Teaching, Research & Learning is pleased to invite all faculty and staff to submit session proposals.

-Lecture/Panel Presentations (60 minutes):
+Lecture/Panel Presentations (60 or 75 minutes)

 Examples of topics might be those related to your own teaching and/or research that you think would be of value to your peers.
 Panel presentations share a similar purpose but with the added benefit of being able to include a variety of perspectives, cases, or examples on the topic.

-Teaching and Research Tool Demonstrations (45 minutes):
+Teaching and Research Tool Demonstrations (45 minutes)

 One or two presenters will demonstrate how to use a concept, method, or strategy that facilitates teaching and/or research.
 The goal is to provide faculty with new ideas on teaching or research strategies or approaches that they can replicate.
 We anticipate limited time for discussion and Q&A at these sessions.

 Examples of topics which would work well in this format might be designing a mid-term student feedback form; how to use a specific feature of Blackboard; or how to use a specific mobile app to leverage your teaching.
 We suggest that all demonstration sessions include handouts and/or step-by-step guides for attendees to take with them after the session.